-information, including financial records.
+If the court cannot determine the number of infringing items, the court "need only make a reasonable estimate of the infringement amount using any relevant information, including financial records."
 As such, courts have used varying methods and considerations in determining the infringement amount.

-b.
-Determination of the infringement amount
+2. Determination of the Infringement Amount

-i.
+a.
 Retail value of the infringed item

 One of the methods used to determine the infringement amount is the retail value of the infringed item multiplied by the number of infringing items.
-As explained in Application Note 2(A) at §2B5.3, this method is used when the case involves any of the following factors:
+As explained in Application Note 2(A) to §2B5.3, this method is used when the case involves any of the following factors: